Use MCP tools

 - Best for interacting with a Web GUI

-- Can be customized to run other LLMs and prompts
+- Can be used to run other LLMs and prompts

 - Downloads agent code locally